End of the Year Tax Tips for Investigators

 Failed Attempts to Go Into Business

-The IRS has two categories for cost associated with individual attempts to go into business: the costs encountered before deciding to go into business (general search, preliminary investigation of an investment), and costs in attempting to acquire or begin a specific business.
+The IRS has two categories for the cost associated with individual attempts to go into business: the costs encountered before deciding to go into business (general search, preliminary investigation of an investment), and costs in attempting to acquire or begin a specific business.
 Individuals can only deduct expenses that fall into the latter half the of categories, but corporations may be eligible to deduct all investigatory costs as a loss.

 4. Expense Your Business-Related Travel